IPsec Tunnelling Guide

 Cipher Suites

-A cipher suite is a combination of algorithms to use in different stages of the secure communication.
-The cipher is used for encryption, authentication is used to verify the message integrity (that it is recieved unchanged), prf is used to derive subkey and Diffie-Hellman group is used during key exchange.
+A cipher suite is a combination of algorithms used in different stages of the secure communication.
+The cipher is used for encryption, authentication is used to verify message integrity (that it is received unchanged), prf is used to derive subkeys and the Diffie–Hellman group is used during key exchange.

 Classical ciphers